Experience the depth of the Garden's history and design on your next visit.

 Are you curious about the 4 separate landscapes of the Garden, our sister city, Himeji, or the ins and outs of our stroll garden?
-Walk-in tours at the Japanese Friendship Garden have resumed and are available on a first come, first serve basis every week.
-One of our knowledgeable docent tour guides will show you through the entire Garden for a 30-40 minute tour (depending on how curious you are!) and give you the inside look at how to appreciate RoHoEn’s intricate and detailed art form.
+Walk-in tours at the Japanese Friendship Garden of Phoenix have resumed and are available on a first come, first serve basis every week.
+One of our knowledgeable docent tour guides will show you through the entire Garden for a 30-40 minute tour (depending on how curious you are!) and give you the inside look at how to appreciate Rohoen’s intricate and detailed art form.
 All ages welcome!

 Walk-In Tours Available Every:

 Please walk-in at least 5 minutes before the tour time.
 Maximum of 10 People.